marketempower/axiomtheme.com/content/docs/quick-start.md

 ## Updating the Theme

 As new versions of Axiom are released, you may consider updating your project's version to the latest release.

+> Don't forget to also sync your Config file with any new options the update provides.

 If you followed one of the steps above, the Theme is installed as a submodule: